cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 {{< /gsHighlight >}}

-Now we can execute this workflow
+Having written the workflow, you can now execute it:
 {{< gsHighlight  bash  >}}
 cfy executions start -w touch_all -d my_deployment --parameters '{"touched_value": "my_value"}'
 {{< /gsHighlight >}}

-After which, all the node instances will have their `touched` runtime property set to `my_value`.
+All the node instances now have their `touched` runtime property set to `my_value`.

 {{% gsNote title="Note" %}}
-Workflow scripts are always evaluated as python code.
-At the moment it is not possible writing workflow scripts in other languages.
+Workflow scripts are always evaluated as Python code.
+You cannot write workflow scripts in other languages.
 {{% /gsNote %}}

 # Context Proxy

-In the previous examples, `ctx` was referenced from within the scripts several times.
-This mechanism provides means for accessing the `ctx` object the way it is usually accessed when [writing plugins]({{< relref "plugins/creating-your-own-plugin.md" >}}).
+In the previous examples, `ctx` was referenced several times from within the scripts.
+This mechanism provides the means for accessing the `ctx` object in the manner in which it is usually accessed when [writing plugins]({{< relref "plugins/creating-your-own-plugin.md" >}}).

-What follows is a description of how calls to the `ctx` executable, translate to the `ctx` object access.
+Following is a description of how calls to the `ctx` executable, translate to the `ctx` object access.

 ## Attribute access
 {{< gsHighlight  bash  >}}